-In these paintings, David explores the limits of the encaustic medium while balancing non-representational image and abstract space.
-His lyrical and constructivist approach engages delicate line-work, hard-edge geometric forms and graceful organic shapes.
+In these paintings, David explores the limits of the encaustic medium while balancing non-representational images and abstract space.
+His lyrical and constructivist approach engages delicate line work, hard-edge geometric forms, and graceful organic shapes.
 He works in successive layers of applied wax in a potentially endless process of revision and discovery.
-His colour palette uses cool pastels, warm earth tones and lamp blacks to articulate a hierarchical relationship between fore and aft.
+His colour palette uses cool pastels, warm earth tones, and lamp blacks to articulate a hierarchical relationship between the fore and aft.
 Urban culture is a dominant theme, with a hint of childish whimsy peaking through the layers.

-Encaustic monotypes are one-of-a-kind non-repeatable prints.
-It is an elegant process where pigmented wax is melted on a heated metal surface and then transferred to a sheet of paper.
-No printing press is required just wax, heat, paper and gentle hand pressure.
+Encaustic Monotypes are one-of-a-kind non-repeatable prints.
+It is an agile process where pigmented wax is melted on a heated metal surface and then transferred to a sheet of paper.
+No printing press is required, just wax, heat, paper, and gentle hand pressure.
 These four variables allow endless and unpredictable results.
-The compositions evolve by adding and subtracting elements to create a sense of movement while balancing the tension between chaos and order.
-The final results combine the directness and immediacy of traditional printmaking with the richness and luminosity of the encaustic medium.
+The compositions evolve by adding and subtracting elements using customized silicone scrapers and brushes.
+The final results combine traditional printmaking's directness and immediacy with the encaustic medium's richness and luminosity.